Ticketing off-duty officers: P1 Members speak out

-PoliceOne recently polled our Members with the question: "Would you give an off duty officer a ticket for a traffic violation?" and invited you to e-mail us with your thoughts.
+PoliceOne members responded to this question: "Would you give an off duty officer a ticket for a traffic violation?"
+We also invited you to e-mail us your thoughts.
 All responses have been approved by each officer who is quoted.
 Add your own thoughts to the mix in the comments field below.
-Also, be sure to check out Professional courtesy, the debut column by our newest contributor, Officer Duane Wolfe of the Parkers Prairie (Minn.)
-Police Department.

 “It would depend on the severity of the offense, and the all-important attitude displayed on the stop by the violating officer.”